 If you have been gluten-free for a while or even just a month and you can share an encouraging story, please do so.
 It all helps girls feel better!

-I have a couple of books with over 100 recipes to help and support you with eating better.
+I have a book with over 100 recipes to help and support you with eating better.

 Here’s to fresh salads and feeling light and full of energy!